 Riders must be 12 years of age or older.
 Riders between 12 & 18 must be accompanied by an adult, and a waiver must be signed.

 You can register to ride 25, 50 or 100 miles.
-Choose the distance that best suits you.
-And you don't need to worry about racing back - the barbecue doesn't end until after the last rider finishes!
+Choose the distance that best suits you, keeping in mind that the course is supported through 4:00pm.

-No. We need over 700 volunteers to make sure everything runs smoothly.
-You can volunteer to help the day of the Ride.
-You can donate your company's products or services.
-You can sponsor a rider or team.
-Or make a general donation to the Ride for Kids.
+No. You can be a vitual rider!
+Tie your fundraising in to another activity, like spinning, walking, or even random acts of kindness.
+You can also volunteer to help the day of the Ride, or donate your company's products or services.
+You can sponsor a rider or team, or even make a general donation to the Ride for Kids.
 Please contact Ride headquarters in advance to participate.

-The Ride begins and ends at Rodman for Kids Headquarters at 10 Lincoln Road, Foxboro.
+The Ride begins and ends at Rodman for Kids Headquarters at 101 Wahington Street, Foxboro.

 Each rider, whether riding independently or as part of a team, is required to raise $1,500.
 Your fundraising helps the Ride for Kids reach new goals and impact more children each year.
 Ask friends, neighbors, and coworkers to sponsor your ride.
 The more people you ask, the more money you will raise for at-risk children in Massachusetts.